hugo-apero/hugo-apero-docs/content/blog/social/index.md

 ---
 title: "Set up your social"
 subtitle: "Social icons may appear on several pages throughout your site.
 Learn how to set them up, and control where they show up."
-excerpt: "This theme offers built-in Font Awesome icons for organizing your collection of social accounts and their links.
+excerpt: "This theme offers built-in Font Awesome icons and Academicons for organizing your collection of social accounts and their links.
 Use icons to help visitors find you wherever you want to be found, and learn how to show or hide them in your site's header, footer, homepage, about page, and contact form."
 date: 2021-01-28
 author: "Alison Hill & Eric Anderson"
 draft: false